Quote

 Can I use Agarose gel electrophoresis to analyze the synthetic primers?

-Why is PAGE purification not available with fluorescent dyes?
+Why is PAGE purification not recommended for fluorescently labeled oligonucleotides?

 What causes low fluorescent signal in amplification curves?